laseyae07-cmd/globetrek-adventures-website/README.md

 ## Note

-This project is created for educational and portfolio purposes.
+This project is created for educational purposes.
 The payment page is a placeholder and should be integrated with a secure payment gateway before real-world use.